viktor-gustafsson/ImageResizeService/README.md

 url(string) - url to image
 width(int) - new width
 height(int) - new height
+jpegQuality(int) - OPTIONAL, only applies to jpeg images, if no value is supplied it will default to 100.
 ```
 ### api/image/crop
 Image cropping is only done in the shape of a square.